-Try to find at least one stud in the wall behind the ledger board (you can use wall anchors or Molly bolts if your can't find studs).
-Then, install the ledger board with it's top at the 28" height.
+Try to find at least one stud in the wall behind the ledger board (you can use wall anchors or Molly bolts if you can't find studs).
+Then, install the ledger board with its top at the 28" height.

 After attaching the legs, turn the board right side up and rest the back edge against the wall sitting on top of the ledger board.
 You can put a screw down through the back edge of the MDF into the ledger board to hold it firmly in place.

-Finally drill a hole through the top of the board to allow computer cables and lamp cords to be passed through the desktop.
+Finally, drill a hole through the board's top to allow computer cables and lamp cords to be passed through the desktop.
 You could also drill some other small holes to allow air circulation from under the desk.

 That's it.
-Your knock down desk is complete.
-You can paint it to match the 'décor' and protect the surface or simply leave it as is.
+Your knock-down desk is complete.
+You can paint it to match the 'décor' and protect the surface or leave it as is.